 Provided the burden of proof is surmounted, Ohio provides substantial monetary compensation for spinal cord injuries.
 Ohio has damages cap on certain personal injury awards but those damages caps do not apply in spinal cord injury cases.
 Compensation may be awarded for the following elements where the evidence supports the elements:

-If you have questions about the root cause of a spinal cord injury or the available legal remedies to improve the quality of life and medical care, please contact The Lyon Firm (800) 513-2403.
+If you have questions about the root cause of an injury or the available legal remedies to improve the quality of life and medical care in Ohio, please contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer those critical questions.